apache/turbine-fulcrum-build/README.md

 **Single**

-If dependency check is skipped by default, do mvn org.owasp:dependency-check-maven:check -Ddependency.check.skip=false Since Turbine Parent 8 security check is enabled by default.
+If dependency check is skipped by default, do

+    mvn org.owasp:dependency-check-maven:check -Ddependency.check.skip=false

+Since Turbine Parent 13 security check has to be enabled by profile owasp.

     mvn release:prepare -DdryRun=true -Papache-release -Dtag=<project.artifact>-<version>-candidate

 Here the tag is already set.

 And finally:

     mvn release:clean

 2. Remote Testing